Angela Marx, Executive Director

 Jennifer has volunteered with ACHS for many years and has served on the board since 2014.
 She is an animal lover and enjoys a good book with her three cats by her side.
 After years of volunteering with the intake to foster and adoption program, Jennifer is now focusing on fundraising and animal advocacy.

-Sarah is an Assistant Professor of Instruction at Ohio University, and was delighted to join the ACHS board in 2020 after adopting a cat who quickly became a beloved member of her family.
-She is always looking for ways to help others and is inspired by the good works done by the ACHS to improve the lives of so many animals.
-Sarah is honored to be a part of such a remarkable organization that makes continuous positive contributions to the community.
+Sarah is an Assistant Professor who is inspired by the good works done by the ACHS to improve the lives of so many animals.
+Sarah was honored to join this remarkable organization that makes continuous positive contributions to the community.

 Karen is retired from a long career in health care management.
 She and her husband, Scott, have what they call a “hobby farm” outside Athens.
 Karen’s avocation is serving the Athens County Humane Society in whatever capacity that is most helpful.
 Karen is also a licensed wildlife rehabilitator.